shikha-gupta-cs/QIEA-CD/readme.txt

 The proposed algorithms were run on Dell Precision T7610 having Intel Xeon CPU E5-2620 v2 $@$ 2.10 GHz X17 and NVIDIA Tesla K40 graphics processing unit (GPU) running ubuntu 12.04 LTS, 32 GB RAM, and 1.5 TB HDD.

-***Please cite***
-Gupta, Shikha, Sheetal Taneja, and Naveen Kumar.
-"Quantum inspired genetic algorithm for community structure detection in social networks."
-Proceedings of the 2014 Annual Conference on Genetic and Evolutionary Computation.
-ACM, 2014.

-Gupta, Shikha, and Naveen Kumar.
-"Parameter tuning in quantum-inspired evolutionary algorithms for partitioning complex networks."
-Proceedings of the Companion Publication of the 2014 Annual Conference on Genetic and Evolutionary Computation.
-ACM, 2014.